redis/Tutorials/src/vss/personalized_recommendations.md

 ### Store movie documents with vector embeddings
 Semantic search uses vector embeddings — numeric representations of text that capture meaning, enabling search by intent rather than keywords.

-We'll import a dataset of plot summaries, each paired with an embedding vector.
+You'll import a dataset of plot summaries, each paired with an embedding vector.

 Each movie is stored as a JSON document with:
   - `title`, `genres`, `year`, `plot`